google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
-all | <code>sequence of <a href="#gerritapiapprovalinfo">gerritapi.ApprovalInfo</a></code><br><p>List of all approvals for this label as a list of ApprovalInfo entities.
+all | <code>list of gerritapi.ApprovalInfo</code><br><p>List of all approvals for this label as a list of ApprovalInfo entities.
 Items in this list may not represent actual votes cast by users; if a user votes on any label, a corresponding ApprovalInfo will appear in this list for all labels.</p>
 approved | <code><a href="#gerritapiaccountinfo">gerritapi.AccountInfo</a></code><br><p>One user who approved this label on the change (voted the maximum value) as an AccountInfo entity.</p>
 blocking | <code>bool</code><br><p>If true, the label blocks submit operation.
 If not set, the default is false.</p>
 default_value | <code>int</code><br><p>The default voting value for the label.
 This value may be outside the range specified in permitted_labels.</p>